Board of Directors

 Jonathan Ballew has explored many areas of the Home Performance/Weatherization industry through his work as an independent consultant in the private market, State Compliance Monitor for the Weatherization Assistance Program, Director of Energy Services at a Community Action Agency, and his current role as WAP Program Manager at NASCSP.
 He contributed to research that the Department of Energy used to expand the Lifespan of Conservation Measures which made certain measures more cost-effective.
 Ballew sits on the Board of Directors for Energy OutWest and the Standards Technical Committee for the Building Performance Institute.

 Amy Beley's industry experience spans multiple aspects of the residential energy efficiency industry, with a strong emphasis on how to enhance the contractor experience.
 Amy has worked with contractors across the country, helping good companies make money doing the right thing.
 She served as Board Chair and Interim Executive Director of Efficiency First and sat on the executive committee of the Home Performance Coalition.
 She is currently the Vice President of Contractor Success at Pearl Certification.

-Elena Chrimat co-founded Ideal Energy in 2009 and has since helped lead the company toward great success and growth.
+Elena Chrimat co-founded Ideal Air Conditioning and Insulation in 2009 and has since helped lead the company toward great success and growth.
 She is a pioneer in Arizona's home performance industry and has, at some point in her career, worked in all aspects of her business, including doing energy audits and working construction.
 She now oversees all operations and development.
 She is a founding board member of the Building Performance Association.
 Chrimat graduated Summa Cum Laude from Arizona State University and holds a degree in Design Management.
 She has also been a BPI Certified Building Analyst Professional since 2009.

 Leticia Colon de Mejias